 PROPERTY SURVEYS

-Do not be confused by the valuation survey your bank or mortgage lender provides.
+Do not be confused by the “valuation survey” your bank or mortgage lender provides.
 This is an inspection carried out on behalf of your mortgage lender to determine the amount (value) and terms of a mortgage offer.
 A valuation is not a detailed survey and you should not rely on it.
 If you have a low loan to value, the surveyor may simply undertake a drive-by inspection and not even go inside the property.

 What’s the difference between a building survey and a homebuyer report?

-Homebuyer Report
+Level 2: Homebuyer Report

-Building Survey
+Level 3: Building Survey

 The Building Survey (previously known as a full structural survey) is a level 3 report and is recommended for larger or older properties, or if you are planning major renovation works.